Hey, we're going to need a gorbasm update today, Mr. Mamon.

 They are undermining every effort being made in Iraq.

-They are probably housing and hosting renegade on the run Al-Qaeda leaders who find the territory in Pakistan and Afghanistan too hot.
+They are probably housing and hosting renegade, on-the-run Al-Qaeda leaders who find the territory in Pakistan and Afghanistan too hot.

-So just just where does I I know if if we decided to make a move, what you're saying is we already got a presence there, it wouldn't take much to stage operations because we're there.
+I know if we decided to make a move, what you're saying is we already got a presence there.

-Uh but it hasn't stopped them.
+But it hasn't stopped them.

-We need the opportunity to do so, and like you said, that this has been a great opportunity for the uh for the world to bring some of these terrorist groups out in the open.
+And like you said, this has been a great opportunity for the world to bring some of these terrorist groups out in the open.

 So when Iran puts themselves on the chopping block by making it undeniable that they're involved in terror and supporting it and promoting it and funding it, then we as the United States have the moral high ground to prosecute them as a legitimate target on the war on terror.